Hwy 10 study – St. Cloud to Little Falls

 Did you know?

-MnDOT is also working on a separate Highway 10 Preliminary Engineering Study between St. Cloud and Haven Township.
-While both efforts are focused on Highway 10, they are distinct studies.
+MnDOT is also working on a separate Hwy 10 preliminary engineering study between St. Cloud and Haven Township.
+While both efforts are focused on Hwy 10, they are distinct studies.

 The project team will pursue the following goals for the corridor as they complete the study: